brds15/bweather/README.md

 - Search weather by city, by current localization or typed
 - Show weather information
-- Show the history of searching
+- Show the historical of searching
 - Show the favorites

 # Characters